nathan-folsom/traw/readme.md

 - Zoom levels
 - Extend/shrink arrows when resizing boxes
 - Draw boxes in all directions, not just down and right
+- Guidelines when cursor lines up with other object

 ### General